-Rick Sklarz has more than a decade of experience in the design, implementation and analysis of public opinion research on behalf of candidates for public office, ballot measure campaigns, nonprofit organizations, trade associations, private sector companies, and government agencies.
+Rick Sklarz is a Senior Vice President in FM3 Research’s Los Angeles office and conducts research on behalf of candidates for public office, ballot measure campaigns, nonprofit organizations, trade associations, private sector companies, and government agencies.

 Prior to joining FM3, Rick worked as a member of U.S. Senator Joe Lieberman’s staff in Washington, D.C. where he worked on a variety of issues, including transportation, budget and taxation, and government oversight.
 He holds a Master’s degree in Public Policy from the University of Southern California and graduated from Colgate University.